Venkatesh-KCET/CS1781-Cloud-Computing-Laboratory/gpt/Ex 1a - Install Virtual box with different flavours of OS.md

 **Objective:**
 This guide outlines the step-by-step process of installing a Guest OS (Ubuntu in this case) on Oracle VirtualBox.

-**Prerequisites:**
-- Ensure that you have downloaded and installed the latest version of Oracle VirtualBox along with the Extension Package.
-- Download the Ubuntu OVA (Open Virtual Appliance) from osboxes.org.

 **Procedure:**

 1. **Install Oracle VirtualBox:**